 The undergraduate history program at Villanova is designed to develop our students' knowledge, academic and intellectual skills.

 We are especially proud of the independent and collective research projects our students carry out inside and outside the classroom.
-See, for example, the research our undergraduates have done on the 1876 Centennial Exhibition in Philadelphia.
+See, for example, the digital history research project that our undergraduates have done on the suburbanization of Ardmore in the early twentieth century.

 The History program helps to prepare students for their future by: